Sciss/Mellite-website/README.md

 There is a sub-directory `snippets` which contains another sbt build file.
 This is the base directory for the code used in the online tutorials.
 You may want to import _that sub-directory_ into IntelliJ IDEA.
 (If you import the root directory, you'll get the build for the website instead, not the tutorial snippets).

+## Notes

+Don't use sbt 1.2.6 -- it is broken, will have "API hash" errors, even when running `update clean`.